transferz/dev-assignment-be/README.md

 * On each "Add new passenger" REST request, the service should calculate the amount of passengers per flight:
   * If the amount of passengers is 150 (amount externally configurable) or higher, the flight should depart and new passengers should be booked on the next flight
   * The destination of the flight should be auto-selected
+  * A maximum of 3 planes can depart every minute

 ## Notes
 * Please implement all part of the service with performance in mind